the1lab/1lab/src/Cat/Instances/Shape/Interval.lagda.md

-The other direction, turning a functor into an object of `Arr`{.Agda}, is mostly immediate: we can extract the non-trivial arrow by seeing what the non-trivial arrow $0 \le 1$ maps to, and the domain/codomain can be inferred by Agda.
+The other direction, turning a functor into an object of `Arr`{.Agda}, is mostly immediate: we can extract the non-trivial arrow by seeing what the non-trivial arrow $0 \le 1$ maps to, and type inference can fill in the domain/codomain.

 ```agda
   functor→arrow : Functor 0≤1 C → Arrow C